 Is it Negligence?

-Negligence is a legal concept indicating the operator of the lift or machine failed to act “with the level of care that someone of ordinary prudence would have exercised under the same circumstances.
-The behavior usually consists of actions, but can also consist of omissions.“ (26)
+Negligence is a legal concept indicating the operator of the lift or machine failed to act “with the level of care that a reasonable person would have exercised under the same circumstances.”
+(26)

 To prove negligence, you must show the court the operator of the lift could foresee the possibility of harm, the severity of that harm, and did not take steps or precautions to eliminate that harm.
 (27)